 Sant Joan: 24th June

-St. John’s day (Sant Joan in Catalan) is a public holiday in Barcelona – but it falls on a Sunday this year.
+St. John’s day (Sant Joan in Catalan) is a public holiday in Barcelona – it falls on a Monday this year.
 If you’re in the city on 24th June, make the most of the opportunity to discover some of the biggest Catalan traditions.